Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Log onto Tesco's site and tucked away is a ‘Your Vouchers’ area showing your voucher history, including those that haven’t been redeemed.

-Also note that a 500-point voucher is worth a fiver in Tesco, but you can trade it for up to three or four times that (ie, £15 or £20) via Tesco Clubcard Rewards brochure.
+Also note that a 500-point voucher is worth a fiver in Tesco, but you can trade it for up to three or four times that (ie, £15 or £20) via Tesco Clubcard Boost with Partner deals.
 Rewards include days out, restaurant vouchers, RAC membership and more.
 For full info and how to reclaim vouchers, see Top Tesco Rewards.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes